irisk29/DSPS_HW1/README.md

       "jarsBucketName" : "<name of the bucket you created>" }
    ```
+   arn - represents the IAM Role we will add to the ec2 instances.
+This role must contain full access to S3, SQS and EC2.
+   security group - should contain the basic rules and SSH rule to allow to connect to an ec2 instance.
+   jars bucket name - must be an unique name in us-east-1 region.
 5. run local app with 4 args:
    1. `args[0]`: input file name path
    2. `args[1]`: output file name